 11. Add ribbon loops to utalitarian objects like dustpan’s and brooms..

-12. Tie around the pages of a book to mark your place, or stiffen and use to frame a picture.
+12. Tie around the pages of a

 13. Make ribbon rosettes or gorgeous ribbon roses ( be very careful and use sparingly: too much and your home will reek reminiscently of peaches and cream and ruched curtains.)

 14. Award yourself a ribbon rosette.

 15. Make a ritual out of tying your old love letters together, bundling your childrens first drawings or making pretty piles of scrap fabric prettily wrapped.

 16. Use a marker pen to write your dearest wish on to a length of ribbon and tie it somewhere meaningful, or wrap it around a special